Dead Moon Circus: Xenotime and Zeolite

-Xenotime and Zeolite are voiced by Yohei Azakami and Ryohei Arai respectively in Crystal film, Sailor Moon Eternal.
+Xenotime and Zeolite are voiced by Yohei Azakami and Ryohei Arai respectively in the two-part Crystal film Sailor Moon Eternal.
 Todd Haberkorn and Ezra Weisz voice them respectively in the Netflix English dub.

 Lemures

-In the manga, the Lemures (レムレス, Remuresu) are physical incarnation of nightmares conjured by the Amazoness Quartet, in the form of small, dark, round, fuzzy creatures.
+In the manga, the Lemures (レムレス, Remuresu) are physical incarnations of nightmares conjured by the Amazoness Quartet, in the form of small, dark, round, fuzzy creatures.
 They do not act independently and members of the Dead Moon Circus would call upon large groups of them to attack their victims and drain their energy.

-In the anime, both the Amazon Trio and Amazoness Quartet summon Lemures from their own shadows to assist them in various battles with the Sailor Guardians (mostly using them to fight their battles entirely for them) when on the quest to target people's Dream Mirrors in order to find the Golden Dream Mirror that contains beautiful dreams enough for Pegasus to hide in it.
+In the anime, both the Amazon Trio and Amazoness Quartet summon Lemures from their own shadows to assist them in various battles with the Sailor Guardians (mostly using them to fight their battles entirely for them) when on the quest to target people's Dream Mirrors in order to find the Golden Dream Mirror that contains dreams beautiful enough for Pegasus to hide in it.
 The anime presents them as what remains of Queen Nehelenia's subjects after she took their dream mirrors to stay young.
 Each member of the Trio and Quartet seems to follow a basic theme with the Lemures they summon in both appearance and naming.
 The majority of the Lemures seen in the anime are female, but Fisheye and JunJun summon male Lemures instead.
+In the first six episodes of Sailor Stars, Nehelenia uses Mirror Paredri (ミラー・パレドリ, Mirā paredori), glass replicas of herself that are formed from shards of her own shattered dream mirror, to attack the Sailor Guardians.

 In the Pretty Soldier Sailor Moon SuperS ~ Dream Guardians - Love - Into Eternity... musical, a group of clown-like Lemures called Pierrot appeared.
 Some of them are loyal to Zirconia, while others work under the Amazon Trio.
 In Pretty Soldier Sailor Moon ~ Beginning of the New Legend, three individual Lemures named Dark Moon, Lemures, and Nightmare appear as subordinates of the Amazon Trio.
 These three Lemures are also made members of Shadow Galactica in Shin Densetsu Kourin, when Sailor Galaxia forced the Amazon Trio into her service.
 Dark Moon, Lemures, and Nightmare are respectively portrayed by Ado Endou, Miwa Takanashi, and Miki Kawasaki.

 "Lemures" is the singular form of the word as well as the plural.
-In the anime adaptation, the creatures are renamed Remless (meaning creatures who lost their dreams), possibly a reference to the REM cycle of sleep, during which dreams occur.
+In the Cloverway English adaptation, the creatures are renamed Remless (meaning creatures who lost their dreams), possibly a reference to the REM cycle of sleep, during which dreams occur.